subiabre/xyz/src/posts/04-linnaeus.md

 The string at the end being the very SHA256 hash the image produces, usually used as a discriminator to avoid collisions between files that are differents end versions of the same original image.

-`linnaeus` allows me to have an organized library free of duplicated files, collisions, and
+`linnaeus` allows me to have an organized library free of duplicated files, collisions, loss of information and loss of files by obscurity by implementing a 200 years old idea into the realm of filenaming.
+All of it without ever having to input myself any single data more than the casual *linnaeus.yaml* file in a folder where I want the pictures to be put into folders or have filenames with an structure different to the structure defined in the main configuration.
+And overall it allows my library to be not only app independent, unlike I was while using Shotwell, but also system independent.
+The library itself is also the catalogue and the database.
+I can upload my files to a cloud service and I would still find my pictures with ease.